New Zealand’s media enjoyed a day where computer, or maybe cyber, hacking made the headlines.

 … it then meant another thing

 It means another thing to people who work in and around computer security.
 Most of the time they take care not to use the word hacker.
-I assume that’s a least in part because there can be slightly glamorous connotations.
+I assume that’s at least in part because there can be slightly glamorous connotations.

-Or it could be they are
+Or it could be they are language pedants who don’t want to get in a fight.

 Many modern computer security folk prefer terms like bad actor, which makes me think of Tom Cruise.